Adam Pine

-Pine trained at CISAC in Bruce, ACT registered with the Ginninderra Marlins Swim Club.
-His coach was Cameron Gledhill.
-Adam is married to Sasha Pine, the daughter of Olympic swimmers Diana Rickard and Roger van Hamburg.
-Adam and Sasha both attended the University of Nebraska in the United States on scholarships.
-They have four children: Max, Buster, Xander and Knox.
+Pine trained at the AIS and later at CISAC in Bruce, ACT with the Ginninderra Marlins Swim Club where his coach was Cameron Gledhill.

+Pine is married to Sasha Pine, the daughter of Olympic swimmers Diana Rickard and Roger van Hamburg.
+Adam and Sasha both attended the University of Nebraska–Lincoln in the United States on scholarships where Adam was NCAA champion in the 100m Butterfly.
+They have four children: Max, Buster Xander and Knox.

-After retirement from competition, Adam became General Manager of Community Sports at Swimming Australia.
+After retirement from competition, Pine became General Manager of Community Sport at Swimming Australia.
 Following that position, Pine became the administrative head of the Paralympic Swimming Program for Swimming Australia he has held this position since 2013.
-He was appointed Team Leader for the Australian Swim Team at the 2016 Rio Paralympics.
+He was appointed Team Leader for the Australian Swim Team at the 2016 Rio Paralympics, 2020 Paralympics and the 2022 Commonwealth Games.

+Pine is also the founder and former Chairman of the Physical Activity Foundation (PAF).
+The PAF is a non-profit organisation that focuses on promoting physical activity and healthy lifestyles for people of all ages and abilities.
+The foundation works to create opportunities for people to engage in sports and other forms of physical activity through programs and initiatives that are designed to make it easy and accessible for everyone.

+Adam is a strong advocate for the importance of sport for all.
+He believes that sport plays a vital role in promoting physical and mental well-being and has the power to bring people together, regardless of their background or abilities.

+In January 2023 Adam began as Director of Teams for Invictus Australia where he continues to promote the physical, social and emotional benefits of sport, while shining a light on the unique needs of younger veterans and the challenges they face as they transition from military to civilian life.